Helping Your Preschooler Cope With Pain After Surgery

 Once you learn to recognize pain symptoms in your preschooler, you can calm him and help him cope.

-How to know if your preschooler is in pain
+How you can tell if your preschooler is in pain

 If your preschooler's in pain, she may show it by: